BriskenFinancials/sap-multi-bank-connectivity/readme.md

 **Expected Outcome:**
 You will have completed the tasks related to 'review product brochures, faqs, and recorded demo videos', gaining insight or progressing in your evaluation.

-## Gain access to a sandbox environment for hands-on exploration <!-- dc-card: {"label": ["self-discovery phase"], "cardName": "Gain access to a sandbox environment for hands-on exploration"} dc-card -->
+## Request access to a sandbox environment for hands-on exploration

 ### Request access to a sandbox environment for hands-on exploration